 Course Name: Applied Thermodynamics-II

+Course Code: A105401

+Semester: 4 th

+LTP

+310

 Course Outcomes: On successful completion of this course, the students will be able to:

 СО Statement CO1 Compare the concept of petrol and diesel engines with their knocking phenomenon and methods to reduce the effects.
 CO2 Describe the concept of supercharging with their applications and compute the efficiency of different types of engines.
 CO3 Examine the theory of different types of compressors based upon design attributes and theory of various heads of enthalpy during the working process.
 CO4 Compute the efficiency of all compressors to solve problems based upon compression of the air.
 CO5 Illustrate the concept of gas turbines with the use of compressors and their applications.